 The team’s innovation aims to greatly increase local capacity to test water supplies and respond to outbreaks.

-With a grant from the Abdul Latif Jameel World Water and Food Security Lab (J-WAFS), the trio seeks to preserve water quality samples in a dry, compact form—with chemical and biological information intact—to be transported for analysis.
+With a grant from the Abdul Latif Jameel Water and Food Systems Lab (J-WAFS), the trio seeks to preserve water quality samples in a dry, compact form—with chemical and biological information intact—to be transported for analysis.
 The team has taken inspiration from a similar problem in blood analysis, which led to the “dried blood spot” technique now widely used.

 Hart brings experience with manufacturing and nanotechnology, and Karnik’s expertise is in microfluidics and nanotechnology.
 Vaishnav is working to understand the existing monitoring infrastructure in water districts in India, and how to facilitate the uptake of new technologies and methodologies there.
 The team’s recent trip to India confirmed insufficient water quality monitoring across all levels of testing.
 India recently enacted the Uniform Drinking Water Quality Monitoring Protocol as well as a nationwide sanitation mission, but agencies lack even the simple tools they need for compliance as well as response to waterborne diseases.
 The team’s innovation aims to greatly increase local capacity to test water supplies and respond to outbreaks.